Madaniarias/unit1_g1/README.md

 Justify the tools/structure of your solution

+The following arguments make python a good tool for the solution of this project:
+-

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.